-Calandrinia is a genus of around 150 species that bear colorful flowers in shades of red to purple and white.
-Members of this genus are native to Australia, Chile, and western North America.
-The generic name honors Jean Louis Calandrini, an 18th-century Swiss botanist.
+Calandrinia is a genus of around 150 species native to Australia, Chile, and western North America.

 Calandrinias are half-hardy perennials and annuals.
-As the perennials have a short life span, they are usually grown as half-hardy annuals in the garden.
+The perennials have a short life span, so they are usually grown as half-hardy annuals in the garden.
 They are low-growing, reaching about 6 to 18 inches (15 to 45 cm), and blooming with hundreds of bright pink and purple flowers from middle to late summer.
-Common names for Calandrinia include Rock Purslane, Parakeelya, and Redmaids.
-They are ideal groundcover and edging plants, and they can also be used in rockeries.
-Plants can grow in very hot conditions.
+These plants can grow in very hot conditions.
+They are ideal groundcover and edging plants and can also be used in rockeries.

 Growing Conditions and General Care